AVSLab/basilisk/src/fswAlgorithms/opticalNavigation/faultDetection/faultDetection.rst

 ---------------------------

 The document provides details that are reminded here:
-Three fault modes are possible.
+Three fault modes are possible:

-FaultMode = 0 is the less restrictive: it uses either of the measurements available and merges them if they are both available
+- ``FaultMode`` = 0: is the less restrictive: it uses either of the measurements available and merges them if they are both available

-FaultMode = 1 is more restrictive: only the primary is used if both are available and the secondary is only used for a dissimilar check
+- ``FaultMode`` = 1: is more restrictive: only the primary is used if both are available and the secondary is only used for a dissimilar check

-FaultMode = 2 is most restrictive: the primary is not used in the absence of the secondary measurement
+- ``FaultMode`` = 2: is most restrictive: the primary is not used in the absence of the secondary measurement

 Equations
 ^^^^^^^^^